btk/pre-require/README.md

 #### Assets.format

-Similar to Assets.search this will return all assets matching a given filetype
+Similar to Assets.search this will return all assets matching a given filetype.

 ~~~JS
 import Assets from './assets.js'